schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

-Users are encouraged to treat 240/4 IPv4 allocations as a chance to improve IPv4 handling generally, to allow for more protocols than just UDP NAT and TCP to traverse it (such as UDP-Lite and SCTP) and to address other long standing problems in the IPv4 blocks in new allocations such as using /32 rather than /30 networks.
+Users are encouraged to treat 240/4 IPv4 allocations as a chance to improve IPv4 handling generally, to allow for more protocols than just UDP NAT and TCP to traverse it (such as UDP-Lite) and to address other long standing problems in the IPv4 blocks in new allocations such as using /32 rather than /30 networks.
 FIXME what is this talking about?